VityaSchel/lufin/backend/README.md

 - `bun dev:db:forcepush` — (For development) forcefully push current schema without migrations to the db

 Development server displays internal server errors in human-readable format for debugging, leaking path to lufin on your instance as well as any context information.
 Don't run it (`bun dev`) in production, rather use `bun start`!

+## Install

+Follow these steps to install backend:

+1. Run `bun ci` in your terminal
+2. Run `cp .env.example .env && chmod 600 .env` in your terminal
+3. Open `.env` file in your preferred code editor and fill according to [instructions](#environment-variables)
+4. Only for SQL databases (Postgres, SQLite): run `bun db:migrate` in your terminal
+5. Run `cp data-retention.config.example.json data-retention.config.json` in your terminal
+6. Open `data-retention.config.json` file in your preferred code editor and fill according to [instructions](#data-retentionconfigjson)

 ## Environment variables